tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_design_patterns.md

 * **Provides the big picture**: As Yu indicates, single-page docs allow users to zoom out or in depending on the information they need.
 A new developer might zoom out to get the big picture, learning the base REST path and how to submit calls.
 But a more advanced developer already familiar with the API might need only to check the parameters allowed for a specific endpoint.
 The single-page doc model allows developers to jump to the right page and use Ctrl+F to locate the information.
 * **Many platforms lack search**: A lot of the API doc sites don't have good search engines.
 In fact, many lack built-in search features altogether.
 This is partly because Google does such a better job at search, the in-site search feature of any website is often meager by comparison.
 Also, some of the other document generator and static site generator tools just don't have search (neither did Javadoc).
 Without search, you can find information by creating long pages and using Ctrl+F.
 * **Everything is at your fingertips**: If the information is chunked up into little pieces here and there, requiring users to click around constantly to find anything (as is [often the case with DITA's information model](https://idratherbewriting.com/2013/04/22/does-dita-encourage-authors-to-fragment-information-into-a-million-little-pieces/)), the experience can be like playing information pinball.
 As a general strategy, you want to include complete information on a page.
 If an API resource has several different methods, splitting them out into separate pages can create findability issues.
+See [Single Page Docs: Stop the Click Insanity](https://www.youtube.com/watch?v=rXcdTYuxwys) by Brandon Philips for more.
 Sometimes it makes sense to keep all related information in one place, with "everything at your fingertips."
+This is the approach the authors of the [OpenAPI spec on GitHub](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md) took &mdash; one massive page, with the ability to use Ctrl+F to easily jump around.
 * **Today's navigation controls are sophisticated**: Today there are better navigation controls today for moving around on long pages than there were in the past.
 For example, [Bootstrap's Scrollspy feature](http://getbootstrap.com/docs/4.0/components/scrollspy/) dynamically highlights your place in the sidebar as you're scrolling down the page.
 Other solutions allow collapsing or expanding of sections to show content only if users need it.

 Usually the long pages on a site are the reference pages.
 Personally, I'm not a fan of listing every endpoint on the same long page.
 Long pages also present challenges with linking as well.
 However, I do tend to create lengthier pages in API doc sites than I typically see in other types of documentation.

 ## Pattern 5: API Interactivity {#interactive_api_explorers}

 A recurring feature in many API doc publishing sites is interactivity with API calls.
-Swagger, readme.io, Apiary, and many other platforms allow you to try out calls and see responses directly in the browser.
+[Swagger UI](https://swagger.io/tools/swagger-ui/), [Readme.io](https://readme.io/), [Apiary](https://apiary.io/), and many other platforms allow you to try out calls and see responses directly in the browser.

 For APIs not on these platforms, wiring up an API Explorer is often done by engineers.
 Since you already have the API functionality to make calls and receive responses, creating an API Explorer is not usually a difficult task for a UI developer.
 You're just creating a form to populate the endpoint's parameters and printing the response to the page.